How to use Raspberry Pi to monitor network? (Nagios)

 Nagios already monitors the ping response for our new host, but we want more.

-So we need to add a service inside, but first we need to define the command to use.
+So we need to add a service inside, but we have to define the command to use first.

 Add a command